Emory L. Cowen: Career

 Cowen began his career as a faculty member at University of Rochester: he remained there until he retired.
 Throughout his career he made many notable contributions, including initiating the Primary Mental Health Project (PMHP), which is one of the most remarkable preventative initiatives, founding and directing the Center for Community Study in Rochester, NY, publishing over 300 articles, and mentoring approximately 80 graduate students, many of whom have continued on to become leaders in the field and perpetuate the legacy that began under Cowen's supervision.

 Over the course of his career he held numerous influential positions.
 At the University of Rochester, Cowen was quickly promoted to Professor, and was later appointed as the Director of Clinical Training and the Associate Chairman of the Psychology Department.
 In addition, he served as associate or advisory editor of several journals, including the American Journal of Community Psychology, the Journal of Consulting and Clinical Psychology, and the Journal of Primary Prevention.
-He also held prestigious roles outside the walls of academia: he was president of APA Division 26 (Community Psychology) in 1974.
-Later, he served on the 1981-1988 APA Task Force on Promotion and Prevention in Mental Health.
+He also held roles outside the walls of academia: he was president of APA Division 26 (Community Psychology) in 1974.
+Later, he served on the 1981–1988 APA Task Force on Promotion and Prevention in Mental Health.
 In 1978, he was a member of the Prevention Task Panel of President Carter's Commission on Mental Health.
 This panel was an interdisciplinary team that reviewed literature on primary prevention, which subsequently lead to a report that pushed for initiatives designed to give prevention an increased emphasis within NIMH.